Verify It Yourself

 97712R17X2311920

-T = Tier, L = Lane, C# = ciphertext letter value (A=0), P# = plaintext letter value, Gate = binary gate (0 or 1), R = verified shift.
+T = Tier, L = Lane, C# = ciphertext letter value (A=0), P# = plaintext letter value, Gate = the one-bit gate (0 or 1), R = verified shift.
 All 97 rows pass: R = (C# − P#) mod 26 and R = r + gate.

 Download verification data